nokxs/PropertyBot/README.md

 # Property Bot

+**This project is not maintained anymore, because we found the property we looked for :-).**

 This bot can crawl websites with properties and notify the user if something new with his search criteria is found.

 ## Docker image